The Virtual Universe

 Let’s do a text analysis on the famous song Hotel California by the Eagles.
 What is its meaning?
 On the Internet, you can find some answers.
 It could be about the lost Paradise caused by American decadence and burnout, too much money, corruption, drugs and arrogance, and too little humility.
 Her mind being Tiffany-twisted and owning the expensive car reflects that.
 The wine being unavailable since 1969 refers to the fact that in 1969, it was no longer legal to drink alcohol while you were in a drug rehab programme.
 Before that, you couldn’t do drugs, but you were allowed to drink alcohol.
 The hotel, thus, was a rehab.
 I see another message, not intended by the songwriters and unseen by the critics.

 When She stood in the doorway, the mission bell sounded.
 He might be meeting God because of the mission bell.
 And then, he enters Paradise, thinking this might be heaven or hell.
 God is a spoiled woman who owns the place and is used to getting Her way.
 Her mind, thus, is Tiffany-twisted.
 She owns an expensive car.
 Most people think Paradise is perfect, but it doesn’t agree with human nature.
 There is a darkness to it.
 They can’t kill the beast.
 And you can’t escape.
 You can check out when you like, but you can’t leave.
 You can argue against this by pointing to the master’s chambers.
 If there is a master, she isn’t God.
 Indeed, seeing meaning is not science, and interpretations are dubious.
-I knew that as a teenager already, so I won’t argue.
+I knew that already as a teenager, so I won’t argue.
 With that in mind, we can proceed.

 From Almelo via Enschede to Eurovision

 On 13 May 2000, the 23rd birthday of Ilse Delange, a fireworks plant in Enschede in Twente blew up, killing 23 people.
-That was exactly 11 years after I moved to Enschede to live on the campus of the University of Twente.
+That was exactly 11 years after I moved to Enschede to live on the University of Twente campus.
 I lived in dormitory 401 for five months, until 13 October 1989, a time lapse that precisely matches the events surrounding the Fatima Miracle of the Sun, which occurred 72 years later.
 This is the most spectacular religious miracle ever confirmed to have actually happened.
 And in that dormitory, lived that most peculiar Lady.
 The recurrence of 23 is also odd.
 The accident was on the day of the Eurovision Song Contest.
 Once the seriousness of the situation became manifest, the Dutch broadcast of the Eurovision Song Contest ended.

 Jesus and Conchita Wurst at a Meet & Greet during the Eurovision Song Contest 2014.
 Albin Olsson (2014).
 CC BY-SA 3.0.
 Wikimedia Commons.